310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 I'm sorry for snapping at you, Ryuseitai.

-How we dealt with them after that was wrong, too… wasn’t it?
+How we dealt with them after that was wrong, too, wasn’t it…?

-If they haven't prepared anything for the event, then we could've planned a programme with them.
+If they haven't prepared anything for the event, then we could've planned a program with them.

 Doing that would be *so* much more like us.

-We should've asked them for their opinions, thought up all sorts of ideas together, and supported them.
+We should've shared our opinion, thought up all sorts of ideas together, and supported them.

 But instead, all I did was get angry at them and kick them out… Ahh man, I'm an awful senior.
 {% endbubble %}